Elimination communication: Cueing

 Cueing consists of the caregiver making a particular sound or other cue when they provide the baby with an opportunity to eliminate.
 At first, the caregiver can make the cueing sound when the baby is eliminating to develop an association between the sound and the action.
 Once the association is established, the cue can be used to indicate to the baby that he or she is in an appropriate potty place.
 This is especially useful for infants who may not recognize public toilets or unfamiliar receptacles as a "potty".
 Common sound cues include "psss psss" for urination and "hmm hmm" (grunting) for defecation.
 Older babies (late starters) may respond better to more word-like cues.
 Cues do not have to be auditory; the act of sitting on the potty itself or being held in position can serve as a cue, or the sign language sign for "toilet" can be a cue.
 The American Sign Language sign for "toilet" involves forming a hand into the letter "T" (a fist with the thumb inserted between the first and middle fingers) and shaking the hand side to side from the wrist.

 Intuition

 Intuition refers to a caregiver's unprompted thought that the baby may need to eliminate.
 Although much intuition may simply be subconscious awareness of timing or signals, many parents who practice EC find it an extremely reliable component.

+Baby-led potty training method

+Babies are born with a primitive reflex which causes them to empty their bladder when parents remove the diaper and hold them in a squat position.
+By holding their baby out regularly, parents capitalise on this reflex.
+They encourage the baby to go in this position, and soon the baby is conditioned to try to void when in this hold.
+Parents then offer the baby opportunities to go throughout the day.
+They can offer based on timing—either at convenient times for the parents, on a routine, or through learning what times the baby is likely to need to pass waste.
+They can also look out for signs that the baby is uncomfortable with a full bladder or bowel.

+Once the baby has become accustomed to passing waste when held or on the potty, parents are able to adapt the method to suit their lifestyle.
+They can offer the potty just occasionally to help relieve an unsettled baby, or they can offer regularly throughout the day in order to drastically reduce the reliance on nappies.

+When continued through to the baby's second year, the method is adapted to help them transition to complete toilet independence.